ivailo1st/widgets/README.md

   - **formatDate** can be used to format strings or dates using the correct locale.
 Using DateFNS formatting: (https://date-fns.org/v2.8.1/docs/format)
   - **httpClient** is a reference to an instance of the Angular [httpClient](https://angular.io/api/common/http/HttpClient).
 Use these to achieve authorized access to Colibo-services, and to have a convenient way to do http-requests (without needing polyfills for legacy browsers).
   - **http** is an object that contains references to the httpClient method of the same name.
+  - **navigate** is a method that navigates to a url with out clientside router

 ## Styling